Adhiperumbar/Code_reviewer/README.md

 ## 🚀 Features

-- Upload `.py` files and analyze them instantly
+- Upload python codes and analyze them instantly
 - Displays:
   - Linting feedback from `pylint`
   - "✅ Code is proper ✅" if no issues are found